812 South Broadway,

 27 people favorited this theater

 Built in 1917, Quinn’s Rialto Theatre was opened on May 28, 1917 by J.M.
 Quinn.
 Its first presentation was “The Garden of Allah”.
-The Neo-Classical style building had a central pediment on top of its facade.
+Designed by architect A.R.
+Walker, the Neo-Classical style building had a central pediment on top of its facade.
 Inside the auditorium, all seating was provided on a single level.
 It was equipped with a Robert Morton theatre organ.
 The Rialto Theatre was purchased by Sid Grauman in 1919 and it quickly became part of his growing empire.
 It was remodeled by architect William Lee Woollett, and the Robert Morton organ was replaced by a Wurlitzer 2 manual, 7 ranks instrument which had been transferred from the Million Dollar Theatre, also operated by Sid Grauman.

 Further modernization took place in 1923, and again in the 1930’s, when architect William Lee Woollett designed a new marquee with a spectacular neon display and an Art Deco style pay box.
 After Grauman, the Rialto Theatre was taken over by Paramount-Publix Theatres, followed by Fox West Coast Theatres and then Sol Lesser’s Principal Theatres Corp. of America in 1941.
 From 1945, Metropolitan Theatres chain took over.